pmwaddell/orca-data-extraction/README.md

 First, run your desired calculations with [ORCA](https://www.kofo.mpg.de/en/research/services/orca) and obtain the resulting .out files.

-Next, prepare an input.txt file for this script, based on the example found in orca-data-extraction/orca_data_extraction/data.
+Next, prepare an input JSON file for this script, based on the example: orca_data_extraction/data/PPh3_test_input.json.
 Specify the information you would like to extract from the ORCA .out file by providing the desired "atom labels" for each category of interest.
 The term "atom label" refers to ORCA's scheme of distinguishing each atom in the structure, which follow the pattern of "number element", for example: "19 C".
 These can be found in the ORCA .out file: for